A GREEK

 the supremacy of the KJV translation for the English indeed says well what the

 Greek does in this text.
-The significance
+The

-text and presumably in others as well.
+both in this text and presumably in others as well.
+Keeping the foundation of contextual and

-allow for the accurate understanding of a text as we have done above.
-All of the various syntactical categories
+as we have done above.
+All of the

-that were noted above came from the observations of men upon a dead language
+various syntactical categories that were noted above came from the observations

-outside of an experiential knowledge of the actual birth and use of that
+of men upon a dead language outside of an experiential knowledge of the actual

-throughout the received text.
-The ideas
+consistent uniform use throughout the received text.
+The ideas and truths above have been retained

-and truths above have been retained by the preservation of the words and their
+by the preservation of the words and their use, which contain and relay

-use, which contain and relay original meaning, and not merely by the preservation
+original meaning, and not merely by the preservation of the ideas

 2. UBS 3,